platipodium/vinos/doc/odd/paper.md

 | Phase 4 steam | sea  | Boats need to return  |
 | Phase 5 land  | port | Boats are offloading |

 Boats cycle through all phases consecutively, keeping a record of how much time they spend.
 Boats in **phase 0** keep the legal resting time of 11 hours, and rest during the weekend (from Saturday noon to Monday 4 am).
 After the resting period, they make a decision on whether to go out or not.
 This decision may depend on weather and  (in a later model version) expected catch.
 If the decision is positive, a boat enters phase 1.
-Boats in **phase 1** virtually steam from the port location to the port's closest open sea deployment location.
+Boats in **phase 1** directly (straight line, without environmental sensing) steam from the port location to the port's closest open sea deployment location.
 Adding this phase makes it possible for the ports to be located on dry ground at the available grid resolution, as many ports are located upstream of the coastline demarcation.
 Having arrived at the deployment locatino, boats enter phase 2.

 Boats in **phase 2** steam to a preferred location for the next fishing haul.
 This preferred location is chosen randomly but subject to the fuel constraints and maximum distance preference of each boat.
 At a later implementation of the model, this location is also chosen taking into account previous experience of successful fishing hauls.
 Phase 2 may also be entered after an unsuccessful fishing haul.
 At the new location, a boat enters **phase 3** for fishing.
 Fishing is done in several hauls;   a haul is directed towards only accessible water, and at the end of a haul the ship turns around (with slight variation) continues to the next haul.